 - Lower your tax refund.
 If you’re getting a big tax refund ever year, it means you’re overpaying on your taxes throughout the year.
 It’s nice to get a big refund check, but you could also have that money in your bank account during year, which may help avoid a situation where you’re short on cash and relying on a refund loan.
-To do that, you would need to increase the allowances on your W-4.
-This option will require a bit more planning on your part but it’s a good way to maximize your take home pay.
+To do that, you would need to fill out your W-4 more accurately.
+This will require a bit more planning on your part but it’s a good way to maximize your take home pay.

 - Find a free refund advance.
 Tax filing services are one of the biggest lenders for tax refund loans.
 These services usually call them refund advances and offer them mostly as a way to entice new customers.
 The result has been that some refund advance loans are very cheap or even free.
 Below are two free refund advance loans you should consider.

 H&R Block’s Refund Advance